 Phenanthrene has a larger temperature differential between the two isomers, m.p.
 101C for the cis-form Phenanthrene against 218C for the trans-form Anthracene.
 However, in the case of Phenanthrene, it retains planarity and thus its full aromaticity.
 Note the similarity between Phenanthrene and (Z)-Stilbene caused by the addition of just another bond between the two rings (and the loss of two hydrogen atoms).
 (Neither Anthracene nor Phenanthrene occur in Yucca, they are just shown for comparison).

 Stilbene and many derivatives of it are found in many plants, Yucca being just one.
 Stilbene is used as one of the saturable gain mediums in dye-lasers.
-The two forms can inter-transform into one another under the influence of light, a process called photoisomerisation.
+The two forms can inter-transform into one another under the influence of light, a process called photoisomerization.

-Stilbene, and some other linear-chain dimers of Stilbene, are used as the active saturable gain mediums in tuneable dye-lasers.
+Stilbene, and some other linear-chain dimers of Stilbene, are used as the active saturable gain mediums in tunable dye-lasers.
 This makes use of Stilbene and its dimers to fluoresce under UV illumination rather than for its ability to transform into the more energetic (Z)-isomer since the relaxation time for a conformational change back into the (E)-isomer would be far too long for any lasing effect to occur.
 It is also used in the manufacturing of dyes and optical brighteners, perhaps in washing powders.

 Resveratrol too can exist in two geometrical isomers, the cis- (Z)-Resveratrol and the more stable trans- (E)-Resveratrol which is much more abundant.
 The two absorb at differing wavelengths in aqueous solution (λmax) 286nm versus 304nm respectively).
 The trans geometric isomer can also be transformed into the cis-form under the influence of UV light of 350nm wavelength (photoisomerisation).

 Resveratrol is a stilbene derivative found in both grapes in red wine and which is believed to by a phytoalexin, which are produced by plants in response to and to repel fungal attack.
 Resveratrol is a phytoalexin, a compound produced naturally as a defence mechanism in plants under attack by a fungal or bacterial pathogen.
-However the Grapevine fungal pathogen Botrytis cinearea is able to oxidise Resveratrol into derivatives such as Pallidol (a dimer of Resveratrol) or δ-
+However the Grapevine fungal pathogen Botrytis cinearea is able to oxidize Resveratrol into derivatives such as Pallidol (a dimer of Resveratrol) or δ-

 Viniferin (a Resveratrol de-hydro dimer) which have reduced anti-fungal activity. δ-Viniferin is particularly interesting because it is a dimer between the trans- and the cis-forms of Resveratrol.